erickzhao/gmail-selenium-test/README.md

     And CurrentUser is composing a new message

   Scenario Outline: Sending emails to a valid recipient using files from Computer (Normal Flow)
-    Given an email draft is addressed to <recipient> with <cc> as a Cc And a single <filetype> image is attached from CurrentUser's local computer When email is sent
+    Given I have an email draft addressed to <recipient> with <cc> as a Cc And I have chosen a single <filetype> image to be attached from my local computer When I send the email
-    Then CurrentUser should be alerted that the email was sent successfully And the draft should no longer be available
+    Then I should be alerted that the email was sent successfully And the draft should no longer be available
     And the email should be sent
     And the email's details should correspond to the original draft that was sent